Courses / DescriptionsEECS 495: Analytical Methods in Theoretical Computer Science

 - Gaussian and Spherical measures in high dimensions.

 - Invariance principles.

 In general, we will be covering a cross of topics from these two courses:

 COURSE INSTRUCTOR: Prof.

-BACKGROUND: A strong background in probability, analysis and interest in discrete mathematics.
+BACKGROUND: Some background in probability and analysis with an interest in discrete mathematics.